Application for 2015 AEIS

 Applicants should note that English is the medium of instruction and are strongly encouraged to prepare themselves in advance of the tests.

-Applicants should be familiar with the English and Mathematics syllabi of the level preceding the one they are applying for.
+Applicants should be familiar with the English and Mathematics syllabuses of the level preceding the one they are applying for.
 For instance, an applicant who wishes to sit for Secondary 3 should be familiar with Secondary 2 content.
 An applicant who wishes to seek admission to Primary 3 and is assigned the P2 / P3 test should be familiar with Primary 1 and 2 content.
 An applicant who wishes to seek admission to Primary 2 and is assigned the P2 / P3 test should be familiar with Primary 1 content.
-Details on the syllabi can be found on the respective subject syllabus webpages.
+Details on the syllabuses can be found on the subject syllabuses webpages.

 For more information on the AEIS centralised tests and the test format, please see the section Information on AEIS Centralised Tests.